b3hr4d/cknft/README.md

-# Cross Chain NFT integration
+# ckNFT integration

 ## Problem Statement

-NFT’s on ICP are superior as they store the asset data WITH the token However, EVM chains capture most of the trading liquidity for now
+NFT’s on ICP are superior as they store the asset data WITH the token.
+However, EVM chains capture most of the trading liquidity for now.

 ## Our Solution

-ckNFT is a direct integration for users to bridge ICRC7-based NFTs flexibly to evm chains such as Bitfinity or Ethereum using [ERC-1155](https://eips.ethereum.org/EIPS/eip-1155) standard. and to accept payment for them using cross chain token such as ckBTC.
+ckNFT is a direct integration of an ICRC7-based NFT wit evm blockchains such as Bitfinity or Ethereum using [ERC-1155](https://eips.ethereum.org/EIPS/eip-1155) standard.

 ## Prerequisites